zunzureal/Live2DDemo_Ferun/README.md

 For other tasks, see [README.md](Samples/TypeScript/README.md) of the sample project.

 NOTE: Settings for debugging are described in `.vscode/tasks.json`.

+### Azure OpenAI and Azure Speech service

+You have to create enable those 2 services yourself and collect the following 4 parameters:
+1. OpenAI Endpoint
+2. OpenAI Key
+3. Speech service Region
+4. Speech service Key

 ### Project debugging